Superintendent UpdateHighlands earns fantastic state assessment scores

 reports and discussions

-Approve the minutes of previous meetings, financial business, personnel report, and FOIA report.
+The Board approved meeting minutes, financial business, the personnel report, and FOIA report.

 It's a pleasure to serve the students, staff, and families of Highlands.